BioMeDS/mudRapp-seq/README.md

 PLP binding reduces the reactivity of the binding sites (as expected).
 Further, the binding reactivity (without PLPs) positively correlates with PLP efficiency (both looking at the whole binding site, and only looking at a small window around the junctions).
 For details, see the [analysis notebook](code/binding_site_reactivities/plp_profiling.ipynb).
 An overview of the reactivities along the NA segment, and the correlations with efficiencies are shown in the manuscript in Fig. 3b,c and Supp.
 Fig. 3a.
+The same plots were generated for the HA segment in the same notebook and shown in Supp.
+Fig. 4a,b,c.

 ![Figure 3b](figures/fig3b-plp_reactivities-NA.svg)
 ![Figure 3c](figures/fig3c-plp_reactivity_efficiency_correlation-NA.svg)